bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 ## On "Grid"

 There's another CSS specification for layout called Grid.
 As you can guess from the name, it allows us to define grids, and gives us power over columns, rows, and gutters!.
-It's also newer than Flexbox, meaning its browser compatibility is really only the newest browser versions.
+It's also newer than Flexbox, meaning its browser compatibility is only the newest browser versions.

-We'll get to it if we have time, but I'm skipping it for now, because so many of its properties are very similar to Flexbox's.
-It's just simply easier to learn grid _after_ you've learned flexbox.
+We'll review Grid soon.

 ## Resources